AP Physics with Minjae Park at MEK

 Park: CollegeBoard revamped a lot of the objectives for AP Physics.
 So, now there are technically four Advanced Placement Physics courses.

 The courses are AP Physics 1 which focuses on moving observable objects and Newtonian laws, while Physics 2 moves away from the physical world into obscure theories about the universe, electromagnetics, light, circuitry, and relativity.
-Both AP Physics 1 and AP Physics 2 are Algebra based.
+Both AP Physics 1 and AP Physics 2 emphasize logic and reasoning, and are Algebra based.
 Also, AP Physics 1 introduces students to fundamental theorems and laws.
 Students must be able to look at a scenario, identify information, and see that specific numeric quantities are associated with certain phenomena.

 Then, there is AP Physics C, which is separated into mechanics and electromagnetism and involves Calculus to define relationships in problems.
 AP Physics C doesn’t use Calculus as extensively as AP Calculus BC since AP Physics uses only simple Calculus functions.
 But AP Physics uses Calculus definitions and concepts at a much deeper level compared to AP Physics 1 and AP Physics 2.